protocyber128/sampledefaceddata/README.md

 # sampledefaceddata
-Attached is a small set of sample defaced and non-defaced data.
-You can segregate the data for your own training and testing datasets.
+Attached is a small set of sample defaced and non-defaced data in json formats.
+You can either use the HTML data or the processed json data.
+It's up to you to segregate the data into training and test sets.

 Can you develop a classification engine to classify if a new webpage is defaced or non-defaced?